MFA Programme in Applied Arts and Design, Wood oriented Furniture design

 In the specialization of wood-oriented furniture design, we stress the strong relationship between your work as a designer and the needs of society.
 Our pedagogic approach and a strong characteristic of the programme stresses that using our hands and the material offers a wide base for developing innovative solutions and ideas and pursuing a design process focused on the user’s needs.

-Material-led, hands-on learning in a unique learning environment
+Material-led, hands-on learning in a unique environment

-In the unique academic environment in Dals Långed, 170 kilometres north of Gothenburg, you will have access to some of Europe’s most well-equipped workshops, together with individual workplaces, computers, and software, empowering you to work wholeheartedly within your field.
+In the unique academic environment in Dals Långed, 170 kilometers north of Gothenburg, you will have access to some of Europe’s most well-equipped workshops, together with individual workplaces, computers, and software, empowering you to work wholeheartedly within your field.
 We have a long history of engagement in global and local society, with education in craft and design existing at our location since around 1930.
 Our programme is interdisciplinary and incorporates handicrafts, art, crafts, and design.
 Though you will focus on wood-oriented furniture design, you will work in a mutually beneficial learning environment with students of metal art and textile-body-space, all pursuing various methods of working with diverse materials.

 An entrepreneurial approach